snubwoody/wakunguma.com/src/pages/blog/macros.md

 Macros are slow.

+IDE support is prety bad when it comes to proc macros.
+Procedural macros can take in any valid token tree, so there isn't really any syntax to follow, and as such there's not much hinting that can be done.
+It could be anything, a simple string, [html](https://yew.rs/docs/concepts/basic-web-technologies/html) or even a [list comprehension](https://crates.io/crates/list_comprehension_macro).
+The poor little IDE has no idea what to do.

 Derive and attribute macros, are often quite simple, which is why there has been an RFC to make declarative [attribute](https://github.com/rust-lang/rust/issues/143547) and [derive](https://github.com/rust-lang/rust/issues/143549) macros.